leigh-hackspace/HackspaceWiki/docs/infrastructure/network_layout.md

 ### WiFi - VLAN 226

 WiFi users, General open access to the internet and internal services.
-Due to the terrible routing on these APs, its unlikely that the management address will respond outside the VLAN.

 IP Range: `10.3.2.0/24`